 Check back for update on how the trip is going and as ever, keep an eye on Sabine’sand Clown Me In’s facebook pages.

-Clown Me In along with Clowns Without Borders will be sending a group of clowns to tour a show in Myanmar.
+Clown Me In along with Clowns Without Borders sent a group of clowns to tour a show in Myanmar.
 The project is in collaboration with the Mine Advisory Group (MAG), which works on removing mines and runs programs focused on risk education.

-CMI and CWB have previously done shows with MAG in Lebanon, with performances in 25 villages.
-The team will be performing for risk education in schools near towns at risk of landmine detonation, as well as for people in Displaced Person Camps.
+CMI and CWB have previously done shows with MAG in Lebanon in 2014, with performances in 25 villages.
+In 2018, the team performed for risk education in schools near towns at risk of landmine detonation, as well as for people in Displaced Person Camps.
 We reached around 9000 persons in 12 shows in different areas around the country.

-The project runs between the 1st and 15th of December.
+The project ran between the 1st and 15th of December.